-^a Wording until 28 April 'the closure of cultural institutions such as cinemas, theatres or museums', since 5 May 'the closure of cultural institutions such as cinemas or theatres'; ^b Wording until 21 April 'the cancellation of events such as fairs, religious services or sporting events', since 28 April 'the cancellation of most events'; ^c In the questionnaire since 5 May; ^d In the questionnaire since 21 April
+^a Wording until 28 April 'the closure of cultural institutions such as cinemas, theatres or museums', since 5 May 'the closure of cultural institutions such as cinemas or theatres'; ^b Wording until 21 April 'the cancellation of events such as fairs, religious services or sporting events', since 28 April 'the cancellation of most events'; ^c Wording until 5 May 'the contact prohibition, i.e. the almost complete prohibition of groups with more than two persons in public', since 12 May 'the contact restriction, i.e. the regulation with how many people one is allowed to meet'; ^d Added to the questionnaire at a later stage

-Protective measures of the participants Have or had you taken measures to protect yourself or your family from the novel coronavirus?
+Protective measures of the participants

+Have or had you taken measures to protect yourself or your family from the novel coronavirus?
 (Response options: 'no', 'yes, that is: ') - Shown: mentions ≥ 5 %

-Protective measures of the participants - age groups Have or had you taken measures to protect yourself or your family from the novel coronavirus?
+Protective measures of the participants - age groups

+Have or had you taken measures to protect yourself or your family from the novel coronavirus?
 (Response options: 'no', 'yes, that is: ') - Shown: mentions ≥ 5 % (based on all participants)

-Protective measures of the participants - over time Have or had you taken measures to protect yourself or your family from the novel coronavirus?
+Protective measures of the participants - over time

+Have or had you taken measures to protect yourself or your family from the novel coronavirus?
 (Response options: 'no', 'yes, that is: ') - Shown: mentions ≥ 5 % (in at least one survey week)